-If you and your partner are going through a divorce or a civil partnership dissolution and cannot reach an agreement on how to sort out your finances such as division of property and assets, you can apply to the Courts who are able to make a range of orders for cash payments, transfer of property or other assets, maintenance and pension sharing, known as Ancillary Relief.
+If you and your partner are going through a divorce or a civil partnership dissolution and simply can’t agree on on the divorce finances and how to sort out the division of your property and assets, you can apply to the Courts who are able to make a range of orders.
+These include orders for cash payments, transfer of property or other assets, maintenance and pension sharing and splitting.

 • The Courts will impose a timetable and you may be advised to issue an application to ensure that negotiations do not become too protracted